location-pinSouth Carolina

 Non-Economic Dog Bite Damages Explained

 Getting damages for a measurable dollar amount is great, but what about losses that can't be measured objectively?
 We're talking about subjective losses like pain and suffering, mental distress, and diminished quality of life.
 Although these losses can't be accurately measured, they can still be awarded by the court.
 However, proving non-economic damages can be challenging in South Carolina.
-That's why having a dog bite attorney Near Me Beaufort, SC, is so valuable for dog bite victims and their families.
+That's why having a dog bite attorney in Beaufort, SC, is so valuable for dog bite victims and their families.

 When seeking damages for a dog bite injury or attack, compensatory damages aim to restore the plaintiff's losses, while punitive damages aim to hold the defendant accountable for their misconduct.
 Punitive damages serve as a deterrent to both the defendant and others, punishing them for their actions and discouraging similar behavior in the future.
 However, punitive damages are not viable in cases where the defendant's actions were merely negligent.